'It felt like liberation': Minneapolis couple weds in front of burned-out Third Precinct police station

 Celina, 24, popped the question on Valentine's Day, with an idyllic backdrop of a beach in Puerto Rico.

-The couple had envisioned a two-year engagement, after Lex, 25, wrapped up their studies.
+The couple had envisioned a two-year engagement, after Lex, 25, wrapped up studies.
 But when George Floyd was killed by Minneapolis police on Memorial Day, their plans shifted drastically.
-After weeks of protests and activism, the couple married in front of the burned-out Third Precinct police station, on the 51st anniversary of the Stonewall riots.
+After weeks of protests and activism, the couple married in front of the burned-out Third Precinct police station, on the 51st anniversary of the Stonewall riots in New York City.

-The Third Precinct station was the focus of protests as it was where the officers who killed Floyd worked.
-The station has had a reputation for being home to renegade cops.
+The Third Precinct station was the focus of protests because it was where the officers who killed Floyd worked.
+The precinct has had a reputation for being home to renegade cops.

-“We were basically out on the front lines those first two nights,” Celina recalled.
-“We had some friends who had a van, and we were able to gather medical supplies and distribute on the front lines.
-It was very intense,” they said.
+"We were basically out on the front lines those first two nights," Celina recalled.
+"We had some friends who had a van, and we were able to gather medical supplies and distribute on the front lines.
+It was very intense."

 During the early days, it was very scary to be in Minneapolis, said Lex, who does not have family in Minnesota.
 They started thinking more seriously about tying the knot around the fifth day of protests, when it was clear that things were not slowing down.

-While distributing medical supplies, they were both maced and tear gassed, and saw other people injured by projectiles.
+While distributing medical supplies, they were hit with both tear-gas and chemical irritant, and saw other people injured by projectiles.

 "We just thought getting our marriage license would just give us a bit of protection," Celina said.